dataf1ow/eb.Scrubber/README.md

 - The Undo button will switch to golbal mode.
 On an LP, the UP arrow will switch to global mode.
 On QuNeo the Play button enters Global Mode

-- The upper scene button will trigger pattern recording.
+- The upper Scene Button will trigger pattern recording.
 Depending on the Control Surface you are using, the LEDs will be different.
-Generally red = record, and green = play You CAN overdub when it's playing.
+Generally red = record, and green = play.
+You CAN overdub when it's playing.
 Another press will erase the sequence and get ready to record again.

-- The lower scene button will put that track into stutter mode.
+- The lower Scene Button will put that track into stutter mode.
 As long as you hold down a pad, it will continue to trigger at the rate specified by the Clip Quantize parameter.

 - On the LP you can change the clip Quantization setting with the other three arrow buttons.